vitessio/website/content/en/blog/2020-01-06-vitess-graduation-retrospective.md

 While our feature offering has continued to serve the public well, we are aware that getting on board with the product is not as straightforward as we’d like it to be.
 One of our principal focuses going forward is making Vitess more and more approachable.
 On this topic, Sugu is hopeful for the future:

 > Bringing up a Vitess cluster shouldn’t be hard, and we’re going to make it extremely easy to do so.
 At the same time, making the migration path simpler for our users that want a drop-in replacement for MySQL will be pivotal to accelerating adoption.

+If you are interested in joining the ever-growing force of Vitess contributors, make sure to check out our [community Slack](https://vitess.io/slack] to get started!